Promptfoo: Catch LLM Regressions Before Production

 Promptfoo is distributed as an npm package.
 Install it globally with:

 npm install -g promptfooYou need version 0.100 or later.
-If you prefer not to install it globally, use npx promptfoo@latest eval to run it directly.
-There is also a Python package available via pip install promptfoo if that fits your toolchain better.
+If you don’t want a global install, run it directly with npx promptfoo@latest eval.
+There’s also a Python package via pip install promptfoo if that fits your stack better.

 To scaffold a new project, run:

-promptfoo initThis creates a promptfooconfig.yaml template with example prompts and test cases.
-The configuration file has three main sections that work together: prompts, providers, and tests.
+promptfoo initThis creates a promptfooconfig.yaml template with sample prompts and tests.
+The config file has three main sections: prompts, providers, and tests.

-The providers section specifies which LLM APIs to test against.
-A typical configuration might look like:
+The providers section names the LLM APIs to test.
+A typical config looks like this:

 providers: